0xAX/linux-insides/Initialization/linux-initialization-1.md

 As we corrected base addresses of the page tables, we can start to build it.

-Identy mapping setup
+Identity mapping setup
 --------------------------------------------------------------------------------

-Now we can see set up the identity mapping early page pables.
+Now we can see set up the identity mapping early page tables.
 Identity Mapped Paging is a virtual addresses which are mapped to physical addresses that have the same value, `1 : 1`.
 Let's look on it in details.
 First of all we get the `rip-relative` address of the `_text` and `_early_level4_pgt` and put they into `rdi` and `rbx` registers:

 ```assembly
 	leaq	_text(%rip), %rdi